 Filter Holder

-The particle samples shall be collected on 47 mm single filters per test mounted within a dedicated holder.
+The PM samples shall be collected on 47 mm single filters per test mounted within a dedicated holder.
 The filter holder shall be located as close as possible to the cyclonic separator’s outlet.
 The testing facility shall follow the specifications described below for the filter holder assembly:

 Select a filter holder made of inert and non-corroding material such as stainless steel or anodized aluminium;